etuckerman/LLaMA-3.1-QA-Finetune/README.md

 # LLaMA 3.1 QA Fine-Tune

 This repository provides tools and scripts for fine-tuning the LLaMA 3.1 model using a custom question-answer dataset.
-The project leverages Hugging Face’s Transformers library, `PEFT`, `LoRA`, and `DeepSpeed` for optimized fine-tuning and inference.
+The project leverages Hugging Face’s Transformers library, `PEFT`, `LoRA`, and `Unsloth` for optimized fine-tuning and inference.

 ## Installation